 3) It is versatile

 And this large vocabulary can mean that kizomba is endlessly versatile.
-Check out this video of Sara Lopez, for example.
+Take the above-mentioned video of Sara Lopez, for example.
 They are dancing kizomba in a completely new and interesting way but a way that is still unarguably kizomba.
 As long as the beat is right, kizomba can be danced to a wide range of popular music and it can be danced as a couple, solo, or in a group.

 If you enjoyed our today’s video, you are more than welcome to share it with your friends and let them know what you think about it.
 Also, consider checking out our most recent posts and stay in touch.
 Cheers!